deep-learning-mit/staging/_posts/2023-11-08-representationengineering-incontextlearning.md

 ---
 layout: distill
 title: Leveraging Representation Engineering to Evaluate LLM’s Situational Awareness
-description: We present a method to tell whether LLMs are drawing from knowledge not explicitly mentioned in the prompt by examining token-level representations.
+description: We present a method to observe model internals whether LLMs are performing in-context learning and control the model outputs based on such Context Vectors.
 date: 2023-11-08
 htmlwidgets: true